 Telling: I had a great conversation with Sam over dinner and loved the way he expresses all of his stories.

-Showing: I barely touched any food and listened to all of his amazing stories until our food becomes cold.
+Showing: I barely touched any food and listened to all of his amazing stories until our food became cold.

 Find Balance Between Show, Don’t Tell